Table of Contents of Article

 - Visual Observer is Not Needed.
 The night waivers that were given out all required a visual observer for the operations.
 That was annoying.
 107.29 removed that.

 - A person may still need a night waiver.
 Yes, I know you may be like, “Aren’t we past that now!?”
-Subsection (d) says the waivers granted prior to March 16, 2021 are terminated but doesn’t any future ones are not.
+Subsection (d) says the waivers granted prior to March 16, 2021 are terminated but doesn’t say any future ones are.
 There are times where you might want a 107.29 waiver such as (1) you don’t have anti-collision lights or cannot mount them (FPV racers), (2) you want to fly without them (cops chasing bad guys), (3) your built in lights cannot be seen for 3 miles, or (4) the lights cannot flash but are solid.
 If you need help with a 107.29 waiver, please contact me.

 - Night Training.
 The initial knowledge exam will now quiz on night operations.
 We have a night operations training course here.